Risk sharing under heterogeneous beliefs without convexity: Introduction

-The solution theory in the law-invariant case can be split in two steps.
-First, the set of optimisation-relevant allocations is reduced to \textit{comonotone} allocations.
-This is achieved by \textit{comonotone improvement results} based on Landsberger \& Meilijson \cite{Landsberger}; see also Carlier et al.~\cite{Carlier}, Filipovi\'c \& Svindland \cite{Svindland}, and Ludkovski \& R\"uschendorf~\cite{Rueschendorf}.\footnote{~Another desirable property of comonotone allocations is that they rule out ``ex post moral hazard issues that could arise from the possibility that the insurer could misreport the actual amount of loss suffered", as Amarante et al.\ \cite{Amarante} point out.} In a second step, one finds suitable bounds which prove that relevant comonotone allocations form a compact set.
-That enables approximation procedures and the selection of converging optimising sequences.\footnote{~These two steps are separated explicitly in, e.g., Liebrich \& Svindland~\cite{Allocations}, where also numerous economic optimisation problems are analysed according to that scheme.
+The solution theory in the law-invariant case splits in two steps.
+In a first step, the set of optimisation-relevant allocations is reduced to \textit{comonotone} allocations.
+This is achieved by \textit{comonotone improvement results} based on~\cite{Landsberger,Carlier,Svindland,Rueschendorf}.
+In a second step, one finds suitable bounds which prove that relevant comonotone allocations form a compact set.
+That enables approximation procedures and the selection of converging optimising sequences.\footnote{~These two steps are separated explicitly in, e.g., \cite{Allocations}, where also numerous economic optimisation problems are analysed according to that scheme.
 Under cash-additivity of the involved functionals, the second step usually poses no problem as one can ``rebalance cash" among the involved agents.
 For the details, see for instance \cite{Svindland}.}

 The previous arguments tend to rely fundamentally on the existence of a single ``objective" reference probability measure which is shared and accepted by all agents in $\CI$.
 A more recent and quickly growing strand of literature in finance, insurance, and economics, however, dispenses with this paradigm.
 Two economic considerations motivate these {\em heterogeneous} reference probability measures.
 Firstly, different agents may have access to different sources of information, resulting in information asymmetry and in different subjective beliefs.
-Secondly, agents may entertain heterogeneous probabilistic subjective beliefs as a result of their \textit{preferences} or their use of different internal models.\footnote{~Ghossoub~\cite{Ghossoub} suggests that the prevalence of an ``objective probability" is a ``heritage of the von Neumann and Morgenstern approach to ... uncertainty".}\textsuperscript{,}\footnote{~While heterogeneous subjective beliefs and information asymmetry may not be synonymous, the distinction will not play a role for the purposes of the present paper.}
+Secondly, agents may entertain heterogeneous probabilistic subjective beliefs as a result of their \textit{preferences} or their use of different internal models.\footnote{~While heterogeneous subjective beliefs and information asymmetry may not be synonymous, the distinction will not play a role for the purposes of the present paper.}